-Sonata becomes a sophisticated car
+Sonata evolves into more sophisticated car

 The Hyundai Sonata sedan, poised to set a new U.S. sales record this year, feels like a more premium car for 2015 and adds interior room, improved ride, more standard equipment and new, luxury-car features.

 Standard features on every Sonata now include light-emitting diode daytime running lights that were first popularized by luxury carmaker Audi, a driver’s knee air bag, a small rear spoiler and dressy, chrome-colored, exterior window surrounds.

 This is on top of the standard six-speed automatic transmission, keyless entry with panic alarm, Bluetooth hands-free phone connectivity and front seats that both have height adjustment.
 Many competitors only give height adjustment to the driver’s seat, not the front passenger seat, on their lower-priced sedans.

 Too bad, though, that the base, 2015 Sonata doesn’t include a standard rearview camera.
 A backup camera is standard on the Toyota Camry.